torognes/vsearch/README.md

 The speed of clustering with VSEARCH relative to USEARCH depends on how many threads are used.
 Running with a single thread VSEARCH currently seems to be 2-4 times slower than with USEARCH, depending on parameters.
 Clustering has been parallelized with threads in VSEARCH, but clustering does not seem to be parallelized in USEARCH (despite what the name and documentation for `--cluster_fast` seems to indicate).
 Clustering with VSEARCH using 4-8 threads is often faster than USEARCH.
 The speed of VSEARCH might be further improved with an intra-sequence SIMD-vectorized aligner.

 **Chimera detection:** Chimera detection using the algorithm described by Edgar *et al.* (2011) has been implemented in VSEARCH.
 Both the ``--uchime_ref`` and ``--uchime_denovo`` commands and all their options are supported.

-The accuracy of VSEARCH on chimera detection has been evaluated using the SIMM dataset described in the UCHIME paper.
-See the ``eval/chimeval.sh`` script for details.
+A preliminary assessment of the accuracy of VSEARCH on chimera detection has been performed using the SIMM dataset described in the UCHIME paper.
+See the ``eval/chimeval.sh`` script and the results in `eval/chimeval.txt` for details.
 On the datasets with 1-5% substitutions, VSEARCH is generally on par with the original UCHIME implementation (version 4.2.40), and a bit more accurate than the implementation in USEARCH (version 7.0.1090).
 On the datasets with 1-5% indels, VSEARCH is clearly more accurate than both UCHIME and USEARCH.

-VSEARCH is almost twice as fast as USEARCH on *de novo* chimera detection and about 30% faster on detection against a reference database.
+VSEARCH is about 40% faster than USEARCH on *de novo* chimera detection and about 30% faster on detection against a reference database.
 In VSEARCH ``uchime_ref`` is multithreaded, while ``uchime_denovo`` is not.

 **Dereplication and sorting:** The dereplication and sorting commands seems to be considerably faster in VSEARCH than in USEARCH.